railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 If you run into errors at any step please call in an instructor to help diagnose the installation issue.

 1. Install Git, wget, and some other dependencies.
+These steps may take a while.

-    For Ubuntu of Linux Mint:
+    For Ubuntu or Linux Mint:

     ```text
-    sudo apt-get update  # may take a while
+    sudo apt-get update
     sudo apt-get install -y git wget zlib1g-dev libssl-dev libreadline-dev
     ```

     For Fedora:

     ```text
-    sudo yum update   # may take a while
+    sudo yum update
     sudo yum install -y git wget zlib1g-dev libssl-dev libreadline-dev
     ```